melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Natural Mortality Estimation

-The northern California model directly estimates male growth and natural mortality (*M*) parameters due to the above-mentioned issue with estimation of CVs for length at age 30.
+The northern California model directly estimates male growth and natural mortality (*M*) parameters due to the above-mentioned issue with estimation of CVs for length at age 30 when using the offset parameterization.
 Female natural mortality was estimated at 0.089 (SE = 0.009) and male natural mortality was estimated at 0.084 (SE = 0.01), which the STAT considered reasonable given that observed maximum ages for both sexes are similar.
 Latitudinal gradients in natural mortality have been estimated for many species of rockfish, which is consistent with the higher estimates of M in the southern model.

 ## Fits to Age Composition
 The following plots show fits to the conditional age-at-length composition for each fleet/survey:
+- Abrams research survey: Figures \ref{fig:comp_condAALfit_residsflt11mkt0}, \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeABRAMS_RESEARCH} and \ref{fig:comp_condAALfit_Andre_plotsflt11mkt0}
 - WCGBT survey: Figures \ref{fig:comp_condAALfit_residsflt9mkt0_page1} - \ref{fig:comp_condAALfit_residsflt9mkt0_page3}, \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeNWFSC_TWL}, and \ref{fig:comp_condAALfit_Andre_plotsflt9mkt0_page1} - \ref{fig:comp_condAALfit_Andre_plotsflt9mkt0_page4}
-- Abrams research survey: Figures \ref{fig:comp_condAALfit_residsflt11mkt0}, \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeABRAMS_RESEARCH} and \ref{fig:comp_condAALfit_Andre_plotsflt11mkt0}
 - SWFSC groundfish ecology survey: Figures \ref{fig:comp_condAALfit_residsflt12mkt0} , \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeSWFSC_GF_ECOL} and \ref{fig:comp_condAALfit_Andre_plotsflt12mkt0}

 Fits to the conditional age at length data sets seemed reasonable, with no evidence of strong residual patterns.
 The largest residuals were mainly associated with the infrequently encountered, oldest individuals.
 The model was able to reproduce interannual changes in mean age for the NWFSC trawl and Abrams research data, but tended to slightly overestimate average age (by about 1 year) in three of the four years for the SWFSC GF Ecology data set.

 ## Estimated Selectivity and Fits to Length Composition
+Fits to the time-aggregated length comps were best for the commercial, recreational, and CCFRP fleets Figure \@ref(fig:lenfits-all).
 The following plots show estimated selectivity (when not mirrored) and fits to the length composition for each fleet/survey:

 - Commercial hook-and-line: Figures \ref{fig:endyr-selex-COM-HKL}, \ref{fig:len-pearson-COM-HKL}, and \ref{fig:mean-len-fit-COM-HKL}
 - Commercial trawl: Figures \ref{fig:endyr-selex-COM-TWL}, \ref{fig:len-pearson-COM-TWL}, and \ref{fig:mean-len-fit-COM-TWL}
 - Commercial net: Figures \ref{fig:endyr-selex-COM-NET}, \ref{fig:len-pearson-COM-NET}, and \ref{fig:mean-len-fit-COM-NET}
-- Recreational retained PC: Figures \ref{fig:endyr-selex-REC-PC}, \ref{fig:sel03_len_timevary_surf_flt4sex1},  \ref{fig:len-pearson-REC-PC}  and Figure \ref{fig:mean-len-fit-REC-PC}
+- Recreational retained PC: Figures  \ref{fig:sel03_len_timevary_surf_flt4sex1}, \ref{fig:endyr-selex-REC-PC}, \ref{fig:len-pearson-REC-PC},  and  \ref{fig:mean-len-fit-REC-PC}
 - Recreational discard PC Figures \ref{fig:endyr-selex-REC-PC-DIS}, \ref{fig:len-pearson-REC-PC-DIS}  and \ref{fig:mean-len-fit-REC-PC-DIS}
-- Recreational retained PR: Figures \ref{fig:endyr-selex-REC-PR}, \ref{fig:sel03_len_timevary_surf_flt6sex1}, \ref{fig:len-pearson-REC-PR} and \ref{fig:mean-len-fit-REC-PR}
+- Recreational retained PR: Figures \ref{fig:sel03_len_timevary_surf_flt6sex1}, \ref{fig:endyr-selex-REC-PR}, \ref{fig:len-pearson-REC-PR} and \ref{fig:mean-len-fit-REC-PR}
 - Deb Wilson-Vandenberg onboard CPFV survey: Figure \ref{fig:len-pearson-DWV-ONBOARD}  and \ref{fig:mean-len-fit-DWV-ONBOARD}
 - WCGBT survey: Figures \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:len-pearson-NWFSC-TWL}  and \ref{fig:mean-len-fit-NWFSC-TWL}
 - Abrams research survey: Figures \ref{fig:len-pearson-ABRAMS-RESEARCH} and \ref{fig:mean-len-fit-ABRAMS-RESEARCH}
 - SWFSC groundfish ecology survey: Figures \ref{fig:len-pearson-SWFSC-GF-ECOL}  and \ref{fig:mean-len-fit-SWFSC-GF-ECOL}
 - CCFRP: Figures \ref{fig:endyr-selex-CCFRP}, \ref{fig:len-pearson-CCFRP} and Figure \ref{fig:mean-len-fit-CCFRP}

-Fits to the time-aggregated length comps were best for the commercial, recreational, and CCFRP fleets Figure \@ref(fig:lenfits-all).
 The WCGBT survey does not sample primary adult habitat types, resulting in a length frequency distribution that appears bimodal and is difficult for the model to reproduce Figure \@ref(fig:lenfits-all), and also reflected in the descending limb of the selectivity around 0.42 for any fish larger than 20 cm (Figure \@ref(fig:endyr-selex-NWFSC-TWL)).
 Fits to the two short-term research fleets (SWFSC GF Ecology and Abrams) are adequate, but ultimately based on mirrored selectivity curves (details in selectivity section, below).
 Fits to length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1984-5 year classes entering the fishery a few years later), do not show evidence of strong patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.

-The Abrams research fleet and SWFSC groundfish ecology lengths were mirrored to the commercial hook-and-line fleet, which was fixed to asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-HKL)).
-Initial estimation of the commercial trawl selectivity resulted in large estimates with large standard errors.
+The Abrams research fleet and SWFSC groundfish ecology selectivity curves were mirrored to the commercial hook-and-line fleet, which was fixed to an asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-HKL)).
+Initial estimation of the commercial trawl selectivity resulted in large terminal estimates with large standard errors.
 Therefore, it was fixed to be asymptotic and the peak size and the ascending width were estimated (Figure \@ref(fig:endyr-selex-COM-TWL)).
-The historic net fishery selectivity was well estimated with four parameters and a descending limb; fish were fully selected by around 43 cm and by around 47 cm selectivity decreased to 0.6 (Figure \@ref(fig:endyr-selex-COM-NET)).
+The historic net fishery selectivity was estimated with four parameters including a descending limb; fish were fully selected by around 43 cm and by around 47 cm selectivity decreased to 0.6 (Figure \@ref(fig:endyr-selex-COM-NET)).

-All three estimated selectivities for recreational fleets were estimated as domed selectivities (Figures \@ref(fig:endyr-selex-REC-PC), \@ref(fig:endyr-selex-REC-PC-DIS), \@ref(fig:endyr-selex-REC-PR)).
-A number of regulatory changes in the recreational fleets prompted selectivity time blocks, and both recreational retained fleets estimated a large length at full selectivity in the later time block, from 2017-2020, which was expected due to the relaxation of depth restrictions in areas of higher vermilion density.
-The width of the end year selectivity for the recreational PR fleet is wider than that of the PC fleet, which has larger size at peak selectivity.
+All three selectivities for recreational fleets were estimated as domed selectivities (Figures \@ref(fig:endyr-selex-REC-PC), \@ref(fig:endyr-selex-REC-PC-DIS), \@ref(fig:endyr-selex-REC-PR)).
+A number of regulatory changes in the recreational fleets prompted selectivity time blocks, and both recreational retained fleets estimated a large length at full selectivity in the later time block, from 2017-2020, which is consistent with relaxation of depth restrictions in areas of higher vermilion density.
 Peak selectivity of the discard fleet is around 20 cm, and once fish reach 40 cm, they are no longer selected by the discard fleet.
 There is no size limit on vermilion rockfish and this is assumed to represent angler preference.

 The CCFRP fishes within 150 ft of water to reduce barotrauma-induced mortality and does not observe the larger fish that are seen in the recreational fleets fishing in deeper waters and further offshore (Figure \@ref(fig:endyr-selex-CCFRP)).
 The estimated length composition fits vary by year, with the early years expecting larger fish than were observed and the more recent years (2015-2020) expecting smaller fish, likely from the larger 2013-2014 year classes.

 ## Fits to Indices
 The following plots show log-scale fits to the indices and residuals by fleet/survey:

 - MRFSS dockside PC survey: Figures \@ref(fig:log-cpue-REC-PC) and \@ref(fig:cpue-resid-REC-PC)

 - Deb Wilson-Vandenberg onboard CPFV survey: Figures \@ref(fig:log-cpue-DWV-ONBOARD) and \@ref(fig:cpue-resid-DWV-ONBOARD)

+- CCFRP survey: Figures \@ref(fig:log-cpue-CCFRP) and \@ref(fig:cpue-resid-CCFRP)

 - CDFW/Cal Poly onboard CPFV survey: Figures \@ref(fig:log-cpue-REC-PC-ONBOARD) and \@ref(fig:cpue-resid-REC-PC-ONBOARD)

 - CDFW dockside PR survey: Figures \@ref(fig:log-cpue-REC-PR) and \@ref(fig:cpue-resid-REC-PR)
-- CCFRP survey: Figures \@ref(fig:log-cpue-CCFRP) and \@ref(fig:cpue-resid-CCFRP)

 Fits to the indices vary in quality.
 Three of the four recreational indices represented the PC fleet, covering the years 1980-2019.
-The MRFSS era dockside interview index was fit reasonably well except for the first few years of the index (Figures \@ref(fig:log-cpue-REC-PC) and \@ref(fig:cpue-resid-REC-PC)).
+The MRFSS era dockside interview index was fit reasonably well except for the first few years of the index (Figures \@ref(fig:log-cpue-REC-PC)).
 The Deb Wilson-Vandenberg onboard survey from 1988-1998 was fairly flat and uninformative, and the model was not able to reproduce a spike in 1990 when an increased CPUE was estimated in the standardized index (Figures \@ref(fig:log-cpue-DWV-ONBOARD) and \@ref(fig:cpue-resid-DWV-ONBOARD)).
 However, it is unclear whether the increase in CPUE for one year is an artifact of the data or represents an actual short-term increase in abundance.
 The CDFW and Cal Poly onboard index, which now contains 21 years of data provided an uninformative fit to the data.
 Both the beginning (1999-2001) and ending (2017-2019) years represent time periods when the fishery had access to deeper water.
 Even with selectivity time blocks for these periods, the index was not fit to the decrease in observed CPUE from 1999-2001 or the slight increase from 2017-2019.
 There is some pattern in the residuals with groups of alternating positive and negative years (Figures \@ref(fig:log-cpue-REC-PC-ONBOARD) and \@ref(fig:cpue-resid-REC-PC-ONBOARD)).
 The recreational PR index was not well fit, even with additional error added within the model and residual patterns also indicate a poor fit (Figures \@ref(fig:log-cpue-REC-PR) and \@ref(fig:cpue-resid-REC-PR)).
 Residuals for the first part of the survey are positive and negative for the second half of the survey.
 The only fishery-independent